 3. No allergies

-During the dry and cold winter weather there’s less pollen floating around, bringing a temporary relief to those with strong allergy symptoms such as congestion, itchy eyes and a running nose.
+During the dry and cold winter weather there’s less pollen floating around, bringing a temporary relief to those with strong allergy symptoms such as congestion, itchy eyes and a runny nose.
 The ability to spend more time outdoors uninterrupted by the allergies of summer can help you keep up the energy levels and maintain a more active and healthy lifestyle.
 So, our advice is: Get your jacket on and enjoy the pollen-free air!
-(Unless there is a bomb cyclone outside.)
+(Unless there is snow storm outside!).

 4. Feeling the warmth of indoors after braving the cold

 One of the most popular indoor activities of the season is binge-watching TV programs.
 Streaming services like Netflix and HBO give the ability to watch an episode at any time or even complete a season in one sitting, creating a whole new meaning for the word “binge-watching.”
 However, most TV shows, even those on Netflix, go on hiatus during the Christmas period, finishing the last episode of the year with a mind teasing cliff hanger.
 Hence, our fourth reason to be cheerful this January is the return of our favorite TV shows!
-Get those (healthy?) new year snacks out and enjoy Blue Planet II (US), The Flash, How To Get Away With Murder, The Walking Dead, The Voice, and many other midseason premieres!
+Get those (healthy?) new year snacks out and enjoy The Crown, The Queen's Gambit, How To Get Away With Murder, Vikings, Ozark, and many other midseason premieres!

 6. No need to mow the lawn